vsrinivas/fuchsia/docs/syscalls/object_wait_many.md

 ## RETURN VALUE

-**object_wait_many**() returns **NO_ERROR** if any of *waitfor* signals were observed on their respective object before *timeout* expires.
+**object_wait_many**() returns **NO_ERROR** if any of *waitfor* signals were observed on their respective object before *deadline* passed.

-In the event of **ERR_TIMED_OUT**, *items* may reflect state changes that occurred after the timeout expired, but before the syscall returned.
+In the event of **ERR_TIMED_OUT**, *items* may reflect state changes that occurred after the deadline pased, but before the syscall returned.

 For any other return value, the *pending* fields of *items* are undefined.